FarmBot-Docs/farmbot-software/v15/app/farm-designer.md

 {%
 include callout.html
 type="info"
 content="**DYNAMIC MAP SIZE** only affects the display of the virtual garden map in the app.
 This setting will not affect the area in which FarmBot is allowed to move in.
-To change where FarmBot is allowed to move, see the settings availabe in the Axes section."
+To change where FarmBot is allowed to move, see the settings available in the Axes section."
 %}

 ## Map size